facebook/idb/README.md

 [![Build Status](https://travis-ci.org/facebook/FBSimulatorControl.svg?branch=master)](https://travis-ci.org/facebook/FBSimulatorControl)

 ## Features
-- Boots multiple iOS Simulators within the same host process or across processes.
+- Enables 'Multisim' for iOS: Booting of multiple Simulators on the same host OS.
-- Does not have to be run from Xcode/`xcodebuild`.
-Simulators can be launched by a process that has not been spawned by Xcode.
+- Runs independently of Xcode and `xcodebuild`.
+Uses the toolchain defined by `xcode-select`.
 - Boots iPhone & iPad Simulators for iOS 7, 8 & 9.
 - Boots watchOS Simulators since watchOS 2.0.
 - Boots tvOS Simulators since tvOS 9.0.
-- Launching and switching between multiple Apps.
+- Launches both 'Agent' and 'Application' processes, with Arguments and Environment.
+- Can boot Simulators via Xcode's `Simulator.app` or by launching 'Directly' in `CoreSimulator`.
+- 'Direct Launch' supports video recording, screenshot fetching & interfacing with the `SimulatorBridge`.
-- Convenient and fast fetching of System, App & Crash logs.
+- 'Diagnostic' API for fetching System, App & Crash logs as well as Screenshots & Video.
+- An 'Event Bus' that exposes the details of a Simulator's lifecycle including Applications, Agents & the Simulator itself.
-- Persistent and Queryable history of all Simulator events.
+- Persistent and Queryable history of all events in Simulator's lifecycle.
-- Detailed logging covering lifecycle events including booting, launching Apps and unexpected termination.
-- `NSNotification`s for many events in the lifecycle of Simulators and their processes.
+- `NSNotification`s interface for the 'Event Bus'.
-- Knowledge about the state of all Simulators can be re-built when `FBSimulatorControl` is launched.
+- Stateless by Default: Knowledge the current state of Simulators can be re-built when `FBSimulatorControl` is launched.
+- BFFs with [`WebDriverAgent`](https://github.com/facebook/webdriveragent).
 - No external dependencies.
-- Launch Applications and Agents with [Command Line Arguments](FBSimulatorControl/Configuration/FBProcessLaunchConfiguration.h#L24) and [Environment Variables](FBSimulatorControl/Configuration/FBProcessLaunchConfiguration.h#L29).
-- APIs for [launching diagnostic utilities](FBSimulatorControl/Session/FBSimulatorSessionInteraction%2BDiagnostics.h) and attaching output to a Simulator session.
-- BFFs with [`WebDriverAgent`](https://github.com/facebook/webdriveragent).

 ## About
 The original use-case for `FBSimulatorControl` was to boot Simulators to run End-to-End tests with `WebDriverAgent`.
 As `FBSimulatorControl` is a Mac OS X framework, it can be linked to from inside any Mac OS Library, Application, or `xctest` target.
 There may be additional use-cases that you may find beyond UI Test Automation.

 `FBSimulatorControl` works by linking with the private `DVTFoundation`, `CoreSimulator` and `DVTiPhoneSimulatorRemoteClient` frameworks that are present inside the Xcode bundle.
 Doing this allows  `FBSimulatorControl` to talk directly to the same APIs that Xcode and `simctl` do.
 This, combined with launching the Simulator binaries directly, means that multiple Simulators can be launched simultaneously.
 Test targets can be made that don't depend on any Application targets, or that launch multiple Application targets.
 This enables running against pre-built and archived Application binaries, rather than a binary that is built by a Test Target.

+As `FBSimulatorControl` nears a stable version, the API may change but can be considered mostly stable.

 ## Installation
 The `FBSimulatorControl.xcodeproj` will build the `FBSimulatorControl.framework` and the `FBSimulatorControlTests.xctest` bundles without any additional dependencies.
 The Project File is checked into the repo and the Framework can be build from this project.